 Therapeutic excellence Inspire Neurocare's interdisciplinary team of therapists support people to live with more independence, whatever their rehabilitation needs.
 Injuries or illnesses that affect the brain can cause changes in cognitive abilities, including thinking and decision-making, and impact emotional well-being, such as mood changes and stressed or distressed behaviours.
-Our neuropsychologist works with individuals who are experiencing these changes, and their families, with the goal of providing supporting strategies and enhancing well-being.
-The experienced Neurological physiotherapists are trained to treat neurological conditions with the aim of providing interventions which help an individual to regain or maintain their maximum movement, strength and functional independence.
+Our Neuropsychologist works with individuals who are experiencing these changes, and their families, with the goal of providing supporting strategies and enhancing well-being.
+The experienced Neurological Physiotherapists, are trained to treat neurological conditions with the aim of providing interventions which help an individual to regain or maintain their maximum movement, strength and functional independence.
 Occupational Therapists work to increase people's independence in areas of everyday living, ensuring people can function in their environment, with adaptations where required.
-Speech and Language therapists support people who experience swallowing difficulties and communication issues, sometimes by using communication aids and adaptive equipment.
+Our Speech and Language Therapist supports people who experience swallowing difficulties and communication issues, sometimes by using communication aids and adaptive equipment.
+Led by our Clinical Lead, Inspire's nurses support individuals and families as they adapt to a new way of life, providing a supportive environment that promotes physical, psychosocial, and good mental health.